schmidward/website-dev-space/README.md

 # website-redesign
-Redesigning [www.ericdschmid.com] with Svelte.
+Redesigning [www.ericdschmid.com] with Svelte + Tailwindcss.

 ## Development Log/Narrative

 I started this project intending to use React (and there's even evidence of it if you check out the `react-version` folder.)
 So why change to Svelte?

-The key reason was becasue I wanted to experiment with the tailwindscss and loading that processor into a react framework was more arduous than I expected.
+The key reason is becasue I wanted to experiment with the tailwindscss and loading that processor into a react framework was more arduous than I expected.

 Plus, after some research on Svelte and how it worked, I decided to switch since that framework appeared more suited to the _kind_ of end prodcut I was going for.
 I'm really attracted to how lightweight it is and that it does server side rendering.
 That seemed like the best option for a webiste made up of mostly static content that doesn't change all that often.